 - Creative BC processes the eligibility and completion applications and issues the certificates.
-The certifying authority is the Ministry of Jobs, Tourism and Skills Training.
+The certifying authority is the Ministry of Tourism, Arts and Culture.
 The Canada Revenue Agency reviews and audits claims and issues refund cheques where appropriate.

 - The FIBC credit may be claimed by an eligible production corporation.
 Please see the Ministry of Finance website for more information on the eligibility requirements: British Columbia Film and Television Tax Credit.

 - Yes, the credit is refundable to the extent it exceeds the corporation's income tax payable.